 Perhaps all caring mothers (and dads too!) prepare anxiously for the day when they can give their child the first dose of solid food.
 It is almost like the first signs of the coming of age of the child.
 Yet most parents face a bout of confusion; often asking themselves the invariable questions of when and how, while the reality is that this need not be something very complex or challenging; if just some simple rules and timings are followed.

-Although the theories concerning the right time to introduce the baby on solid foods have varied from time to time, it is now generally believed that this should happen between 4 to 6 months, as this is the point where they are not only developed enough for starting on solid foods but also this is the time when their reflexes for sucking bottled or breast milk diminishes.
+Although the theories concerning the right time to introduce the baby on solid foods have varied from time to time; it is now generally believed that this should happen between 4 to 6 months; as this is the point where they are not only developed enough for starting on solid food; but also this is the time when their reflexes for sucking bottled or breast milk diminishes.

-Having started the baby on solids, most mothers also have to face perhaps the first time task of making the baby food.
-Most pediatricians would recommend that making one’s own baby food is the ideal option instead of using pre-packaged varieties, so that one can know exactly what the baby is taking.
-Fortunately, preparing baby food in the house has now become quite convenient and cheap besides being quite efficient.
-This also has the added advantage of feeding the baby, as it grows, with some of the regular food of the household, processed through these handy gadgets.
+Having started the baby on solids; most mothers also have to face perhaps the first time task of making the baby food.
+Most pediatricians would recommend that making one’s own baby food is the ideal option instead of using pre-packaged varieties; so that one can know exactly what the baby is taking.
+Fortunately, preparing a solid food in the house has now become quite convenient and cheap besides being quite efficient.
+This also has the added advantage of feeding the baby; as it grows, with some of the regular food of the household, processed through these handy gadgets.

 Basically, preparing baby food in the house requires hardly 5 different standard gadgets; many of which are already available in any household kitchen.
 The essentials comprise of hand-turned food mill with blades of different sizes; and shapes to produce the different textures of food; a steam-cooker with an arrangement to puree the fruit, vegetables, and meat.
 These are normally referred to as “all-in-one baby-food makers”.
 In some of the more sophisticated models there is provision for defrosting and reheating of previously prepared food.